Create Less Waste This Christmas

 Less Waste Wrapping.
 There are easy ways to reduce the landfill-bound trash after Christmas is over.
 See what works for us! #TexasHomesteader

-Of course there was low-waste gifting options that can be incorporated as well.
+Of course there is another gifting option that can be incorporated as well – Experience Gifts!

 Several years ago our children requested NO toy gifts for our grandchildren.
 So RancherMan & I opt for experience gifts for them.